Pearls Before Swine by Stephan Pastis for December 19, 2021

 49. Missing large

-esarde almost 3 years ago
+esarde about 3 years ago

 My Latin IV class was way too long ago…translation, please.